anamargaridarl/MIEIC_LPOO/docs/README.md

 **Consume food or water -** By pressing the T key you can consume food or water from the ground and restore some health value to your main character.

-**Spikes -** When the player passes on top of spikes the character will loose health.
+**Spikes -** When the player passes on top of spikes the character will lose health.

 The character has a backpack to store food and water for later use.
 There are several option to interact with it: